MQTTCool/auth-hook-example/README.md

 and change it accordingly.

-Further, the demo will look for the **mosquitto** alias, which is predefined in the default MQTT.Cool configuration.
+Further, the demo will look for the **mosquitto** alias, which is one of the predefined configurations in `mqtt_master_connector_conf.xml`.
 Once more, if you need to target a different MQTT broker, and provided that relative connection parameters are already defined as shown above, modify the following line in `src/web/js/app/Main.js`:

 ```js